Connect with others who understand.

 Complications of Hemophilia

-Many older adults with hemophilia live with HIV or hepatitis, having contracted it during the 1970s or 1980s, before testing and heat-treating procedures came into practice.
+Many older adults with hemophilia live with HIV or hepatitis, having contracted it during the 1970s or ’80s from a transfusion of contaminated blood products, before modern testing and safety procedures came into practice.
+Treating these viruses, and any other health conditions, is a vital part of hemophilia treatment.

 All updates must be accompanied by text or a picture.